lo-la-do-li/silver-nest/README.md

 * Migrating and seeding
 * Learning backend fundamentals
 * Hosting server on heroku
-* Using React with hoods for the first time
+* Using React with hooks for the first time
 * Dificulty testing profile for getting the resident prop into render method

 ## Wins